 Steve Grant started anchoring and reporting for KY3-TV in Springfield, Mo. just after his 20th birthday, bringing his radio days in high school to the news desk.
 Among his professional awards, his most cherished honor is “Distinguished Alumnus of Evangel University” in 2010.
 Off camera, Steve Grant has passed the ketchup to former President Nixon at a Caribbean café’… prayed The Lord’s Prayer with Pope John Paul II during a private audience… was kissed on the cheek by Paul Harvey (as personal thanks from the famous news commentator’s wife Angel)… and received prayer beads from the Dalai Lama after the Tibetan spiritual leader’s Arkansas visit in 2011.
 Finding, covering and introducing the interesting lives, greatest struggles, and best days of people across southern Missouri and northern Arkansas drives his work and all of the KY3 newsteam.
 Over the years, Steve's assignments have taken him to every city, town and county in the viewing area.
 As a traveling correspondent, he has reported from New York City, Washington, D.C., Hollywood and the Vatican.

 Tim Tibbs, Production and Operations Manager for KTLO 97.9 FM and 1240 AM, Classic Hits 101.7, 99.7 The Boot, and KTLO.com in Mountain Home Arkansas.
-He hosts The Trading Post Monday thru Friday on Classic Hits 101.7 and KTLO AM 1240, the most listened to show in North Central Arkansas.
-Tim also loves to cook with his daughter Lisa, a Le Cordon Bleu trained chef, and has had a few original recipes published in cook books.
-Tim is also a Three time winner of the Peoples choice award, and current Champion at the Arkansas State Championship Hillbilly Chili Cook-off.
+He hosts The Trading Post Monday thru Friday on Classic Hits 101.7, and KTLO AM 1240, the most listened to show in North Central Arkansas.
+Tim has had a few original recipes published in cook books, and is also a Three-time winner of the People's Choice Awards.